 The following two checkboxes are a bit cryptic and confusing.
 To be able to understand it you need to know that there are two specifications of metadata, the older IPTC (which is always embedded) and the newer XMP (can be both embedded and external in a sidecar file).
 What you also need to know is that the XMP set is an extension of the IPTC set, including IPTC.
 As a result, you can theoretically have a conflict between IPTC and XMP metadata for the same property, location for example.

 - The first checkbox Prefer Embedded XMP over Embedded IPTC is your selection between both forms of embedded (internal) metadata.
 The default is to prefer Embedded IPTC and I think that is a good choice as XMP is stored in a sidecar file most of the time.

 - With the second checkbox Prefer Sidecar XMP over Embedded Metadata you make the next step.
 The default is to Prefer Sidecar XMP.
 Again a good option.
 If there is XMP it will be in a sidecar file and provide additional data over IPTC.

-Sounds maybe complicated but the default settings works in 99% of user cases so you can probably leave it as is.
+It maybe sounds a bit complicated but the default settings work in 99% of user cases so you can probably leave it as is.

 The Capture tab contains settings related to tethered capture.
 This tab is not available on Express (for Sony).